 The Great Pyramid’s Infrastructure

 Spoiler alert: Slaves didn’t build the Great Pyramid.
 Pyramid-building was a community effort, and construction took a massive amount of infrastructure and planning.
-How do you coordinate a 30-year project that included the equivalent of 10 million modern American workers, transportation and materials spanning hundreds of miles, and no modern tech or even wheels?
-Find out in our next blog…
+How do you coordinate a 30-year project that included the equivalent of 10 million modern American workers and transportation and materials spanning hundreds of miles, with no modern tech or even wheels?
+Find out in Part Three: Planning the Great Pyramid of Giza.

 Latest posts by Kelly Obbie (see all)